 - 1. Arrange your reflection around the TPEs: Learning about Students; Social Environment; Professional, Legal, and Ethical Obligations - 2.
 Identify ideas from the readings, lectures, guest speakers, discussions, and service learning field notes that you will include in each section. - 3.
-Use the rubric to guide you. - 4.
-Have someone else read your paper and provide feedback before submitting to instructor.
+Use the rubric to guide you.

+4. Have someone else read your paper and provide feedback before submitting a draft for instructor feedback.